clastix/kamaji/docs/content/guides/kamaji-azure-deployment.md

 ```

 !!! note "A managed datastore is highly recommended in production"
      The [kamaji-etcd](https://github.com/clastix/kamaji-etcd) project provides the code to setup a multi-tenant `etcd` running as StatefulSet made of three replicas.
-Optionally, Kamaji offers support for a more robust storage system, as `MySQL` or `PostgreSQL` compatible database, thanks to the native [kine](https://github.com/k3s-io/kine) integration.
+Optionally, Kamaji offers support for a more robust storage system, as `MySQL`, `PostgreSQL`, or `NATS` compatible database, thanks to the native [kine](https://github.com/k3s-io/kine) integration.

 ## Create Tenant Cluster